opsschool/curriculum/networking_101.rst

 Classful addressing
 ===================

-You may hear people refer to networks as "Class A", "Class B", or "Class B".
+You may hear people refer to networks as "Class A", "Class B", or "Class C".
 This is known as "Classful Addressing" and has been deprecated for decades, thanks to the introduction of CIDR in 1993 (:rfc:`1519`).
 Classful addressing has the drawback of assuming that a network is drawn on very large boundaries.
 For example, in the table in the next section,